How Fire Chiefs Make the Budget Case for AI to City Administrators

 Step 2: Identify the primary driver

 Is overtime being driven by sick leave, vacancy, minimum staffing, or a combination?
-The answer shapes the AI use case — scheduling optimization versus staffing prediction versus both.
+The answer shapes the AI use case: scheduling optimization, staffing prediction, or both.

 Step 3: Calculate the cost of a single unfilled shift